-How an index ETF works
+How does an index ETF work?

-Even if the minimum investment in any single stock is $1 (which is still not realistic) then you need about $2.21 million.
-IF you couldn’t buy fractional shares, the cost of buying each stock in the proportion of the S&P 500 would be north of $10 billion.* This goes some way to explaining ETFs’ popularity: they provide a very low-cost, simple way to gain broad diversification.
+Even if the minimum investment in any single stock were $1 (which is still not realistic) then you’d need to invest about $2.21 million.
+If you weren’t able to buy fractional shares, the cost of buying each stock in the proportion of the S&P 500 would be over $10 billion.2 This goes some way to explaining ETFs’ popularity: they provide a very low-cost, simple way to gain broad diversification.

 There are fees with every transaction, so it would be very expensive for individual investors to manage this by themselves, and the ultimate performance would probably be nowhere near that of the index.

 This process can get even more complicated when you want to replicate international or fixed income indices.
-The alternative is buying an ETF, such as the Mackenzie US Large Cap Equity Index ETF, which will take care of all of this for a management fee of only 0.06%.
+The alternative is buying an ETF, such as the Mackenzie US Large Cap Equity Index ETF (QUU), which will take care of all of this for a management fee of only 0.06%.
 It’s not surprising ETFs are so popular with both individual and institutional investors.

-An ETF gives you instant access to hundreds or even thousands of stocks or bonds, domestic or foreign, for a minimum of effort and cost.
+An ETF gives you instant access to hundreds or even thousands of stocks or bonds, domestic or foreign, for minimum effort and cost.
 Those low management fees allow potential returns to be fully realized.